zoey9595/COMP1110-Railroad-Ink/admin/G-originality.md

-We declare that the work we have submitted for Stage G of this assignment and all stages before it is entirely our own work, with the following documented exceptions:
+We declare that the work we have submitted for Stage G of this assignment and all stages before it is entirely our own work.

 Signed: Yuqing Zhai(u6865190),  Jiang huhan（u6090688) and Yufan Zhou (u6213488)